FrancoSpeziali/node-movies-rest-api/README.md

    - Use `app.use()` to use the movies router you imported
    - Use the path `/movies`

-## Task 6 - Endpoint to search for movies by id
+## Task 7 - Endpoint to search for movies by id

 We will create an endpoint to load specific movie data, based on the movie `id`

 1. Create an endpoint `/searchById` in your `movies` router.
-This will be a `get` endpoint.
+This will be a `GET` endpoint.
 The endpoint should expect a parameter, the movie `id`.

 > Hint: In your endpoint callback you will need to use `request.params` to get the request parameters

-2. Import and use your `Movies` model to find the movie by `id`, then:
+2. Import and use your `Movie` model to find the movie by `id`, then:
     - If found, return a status of `200` and the resulting movie
     - If not found, return a status of `404` and an appropriate message

 > Hint: You can use the method `findById()`

-## Task 7 - Endpoint to search for movies by title
+## Task 8 - Endpoint to search for movies by title

 We will create an endpoint to search for movie data

 1. Create an endpoint `/searchByTitle` in your `movies` router.
-This will be a `get` endpoint
+This will be a `GET` endpoint
     - The endpoint should expect a parameter, the movie `title` to search by
     - The endpoint should expect a second parameter, the number of results to limit to search to

 > Hint: In your endpoint callback you will need to use `request.params` to get the request parameters

-2. Use your `Movies` model to find the movie by searching in the `title` field.
+2. Use your `Movie` model to find the movie by searching in the `title` field.
 It should:
     - Limit the results using the `limit()` method.
 If no value is supplied, default to `10`
     - If found, return a status of `200` and the resulting movies
     - If not found, return a status of `404` and an appropriate message

 > Hint: Here you must use the `find()` method

-## Task 8 - Creating the Comments route
+## Task 9 - Creating the Comments route

 Create a Route `comments`